 I loved this boat, it was a great workhorse.
 Light enough to carry on the roof racks, on top of my car, as I didn’t have a trailer.
 And it had plenty of room to throw the gear in, and head off for a day on the water.

 I sold the boat many years ago but it lives on, inside my computer.
 I recreated this hull exactly as it was back then.
 And Tewantin lives on not just in 3D space.
-There are now over 35 new Tewantin’s, that have been built in 13 different countries.
+Tewantin’s have been built in 18 different countries now.